 Those who suffer from endometriosis know just how painful and debilitating it can be – particularly during your period.
-While painkillers, hormone therapy and surgery are the typical treatment routes, some experts believe taking CBD could also help to alleviate cramps.
+While painkillers, hormone therapy and surgery are the typical treatment routes, some believe taking CBD could also help to alleviate cramps.
 “There are so many cannabinoid receptors in and around our sexual organs,” says Dr. Moltke.
 "CBD seems to [help] with inflammation and also with the pain because [it] increases the levels of anandamide."

 Whilst CBD is by no means proven to help with endometriosis, the theory behind this is impressive.
 Anandamide is said to suppress pain, but an enzyme called fatty acid amide hydrolase (FAAH) breaks it down, causing discomfort.
 According to the National Institute for Health and Care Excellence, CBD may actually inhibit FAAH, which could allow pain-soothing anandamide to live in the body for longer.